MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/command-bot-in-teams.md

 <summary><b>2.
 Respond with an Adaptive Card</b></summary>

 You can define your card in its JSON format to respond with an Adaptive Card.
-Following is a code sample to create a new file:
+Following code sample is to create a new file:

 * For JavaScript/TypeScript: `src/adaptiveCards/doSomethingCommandResponse.json`
 * For .NET: `Resources/DoSomethingCommandResponse.json`